yacineb/nodejs-templates/README.md

 Make is a build automation tool created in 1976, designed to solve dependency problems of the build process.

 It was originally used to get compiled files from source code, for instance for C language.
 It's really powerful and very generic, it's often used to build "meta commands" and DRY runs.

+## Performance Tips

+### nodejs-related performance tips

+- Dont' block the vent loop ! (https://nodejs.org/en/docs/guides/dont-block-the-event-loop/) .
+Avoid using synchronous code and always prefer async/await over old-style promise-callback.
+Some nodejs apis are synchronous (compression, filesystem, encryption, child processes) and have expensive overhead, don't use them in production code!

+- Don't be afraid to use C++ bindings, or Rust Bindings (neon for exemple) to run CPU-bounded operations.
+Offloading heavy cpu operations to other 'native' binaries offer a lot of benefits. node is not a golden hammer.
+Offloading expensive operation to workers api is also a good option to consider.

+- GraphQL/apollo are not relevant for application hot paths and heavy traffic.
+Apollo is known for having performance bottleneck.
+Parsing Graphql and query execution have significant overhead.
+Stick with simple RESTful apis.
+GraphQL does not have any standard security assertion logic, neither easy sanitizing.
+In some scenarios using a unique api route prevents from benefits of CDN/ caching and prevents form building smart proxies in certain scenarios.

+- Use a process manager (pm2) and make sure you have NODE_ENV is set to 'production' in your production environement.

+- Avoid using Regexps , and if you use them make sure they are trivial.
+See RegEx DDOS

+- JSON parse/strinify have a known vuls, and can block event loop (large input string can bring down your whole node process).

+- Avoid forking child processes in production, this causes a fork bomb. and has expensive memory and cpu overhead.

+- Profile regulary your application using tools like 0x (flamegraphs and event loop profiling), implement a monitoring stack (keymetrics.io , prometheus/grafana).
+These are some KPIs you should track in realtime: CPU, heap memory, GC, event loop lags, number of open handles. outgoing and ingoing bytes.
+More low level monitoring for containers (cadvisor)

+### General purpose

+- Small docker images footprint : you should favor Alpine (or Debian buster) for your base images.
+Alpine OS has a very small foortprint and it's very secure because of it has smaller attack surface.
+Also make sur you use dependency scanning tools to detect security flaws.
+You should also reduce you npm dependencies to the minimum.
+Having smaller docker images improves deployment speed.

+- Serialization: use schema-based serialization frameworks (Avro, MsgPack, Protobuf .. ) whenever possible.
+Those provide many benefits : smaller payloads (more efficient usage of network bandwidth), protection against 'prototype pollution', sanitizing (secure input and data validation).
+Those serialization frameworks are much faster tha native json serialization.

+- N+1 select antipattern: check where you run multiple data/network queries inside of for loops and use bulk-loading, joins, expands as an alternative whenever possible.

+- Do regular load testing, stress testing for your platform.

+- Data querying : make sur you use a data schema/model which is efficient for querying, you'll always have to do a tradeoff between read and write performance.

+- Add distributed tracing: Jeager, zipkin.
+This is vital for a microservices architecture